-Pilton allotment Association was set up on land leased from Michael Eavis in 2009.
-The site is situated at the East end of Top Street and we welcome anyone from our local area, including other villages nearby, who might wish to enjoy the benefits of growing their own food.
-We run the site via a committee and we have monthly work parties which enable us to tackle areas of the site which are communal and need a tidy up.
-These monthly work parties are an excellent opportunity to get together as a group and, as well as allowing us to keep the site tidy, they provide us with an unmissable opportunity to chat and eat cake!
+We welcome anyone from the local area, including other villages nearby, who might wish to enjoy the benefits of growing their own food.
+We run the site via a small committee of plot holders and we have monthly work parties which enable us to tackle the communal areas of the site which sometimes need a tidy up.
+These monthly work parties are an excellent opportunity to get together as a group and, as well as allowing us to keep the site tidy, they provide us with an un-missable opportunity to chat and eat cake!

 Allotments are a fantastic hobby.
-They give you great exercise and cost a lot less than belonging to the local gym.
-They are sociable and you get to eat healthy fruit and veg (with no pesticides) that you have grown with your very own hands.
+They give you great exercise and cost a lot less than belonging to the local gym!
+They are sociable and you get to eat healthy fruit and vegetables (with no pesticides) that you have grown with your very own grubby hands.